ealtili/Blog/Troubleshooting_Kubernetes.md.md

 uploaded from a developer machine right into the environment containing the wrong line endings.
 This can cause weird problems.
 For example you created a script, a basic batch script and line ending is crlf.
 When you run a Debian or linux based container and when you go into that container and run that script.
-You will end up with errors like bad interpreter, cant interpret the shebang, no such file or directory. not to show you another Linux environment I created an
-Alpine based container and I'm mounting this exactly the same script in and look when I execute that one it says not found now you could be running a Python application dotnet WordPress site you could be trying to load some configuration and you'll get like a file not found and you'll be pulling your
+You will end up with errors like bad interpreter, cant interpret the shebang, no such file or directory etc.  You could be running a Python application or dotnet WordPress site you could be trying to load some configuration and you'll get like a file not found and you'll be pulling your